 While Wearing a Face Mask

 For anyone wearing a face mask, your glasses can frequently fog up from the warm breath hitting the lenses.
-Whether you’re cleaning your house or working on a DIY project, use these tips to stop your glasses from fogging up:
+Whether you’re cleaning your house or working on a DIY project, these tips will help you learn how to prevent your glasses from fogging:

 - Tighten Mask: Your breath should be going out through the center of the mask, not out the top.
 If this is happening, your mask is too loose.
 Make sure your ties are tight and secure around your ears.